 Nothing you study should be above questioning, no curriculum should be above challenging, and no teacher assumed to have your answers.
 Judge for yourself if a technique or art is teaching you to move effectively – to survive attack – or if it merely is preparing you to look good for competition.
 Never be afraid to ask why, and never be afraid to walk away from training companions who cannot give you a solid answer!
 You are ultimately responsible for your own safety, your own success in self-defense situations, building your own effective martial capacity (Bu).
 You are responsible for setting your destinations, ensuring the effectiveness and fidelity of your martial training, of walking your path (Do).
 Take the time to review your destination frequently and to invest in good companions as you engage in Budo.

-Our main Budo focus at Arundel Aikikai is training people in the martial art of Aikido.
+Budo is Japanese for “martial way,” and refers to a focus on practical technique in martial arts.
+Our main focus at Arundel Aikikai is in Budo through training people in the martial art of Aikido.
 We focus on something more important than teaching the techniques of Aikido, however.
 Our training is focused on teaching students how to learn to move, martially.
-Students will certainly learn to produce "aikido techniques" in response to attacks.
+Students will certainly learn to produce “aikido techniques” in response to attacks.
 However, our students will learn something even more important and valuable.
 By learning to identify and assess basic martial movement, our students learn the skill set of learning effective martial arts movements from any teacher or situation.

 I didn’t know how much I knew!
 Didn’t think going in that anything we did like working edges, moving with shape and structure-vague obscure stuff really, hard to teach I imagine, even harder to grasp I know, would help me and translate into all the techniques and break falls in front of me now.